CreateIntelligens/open-notebook/docs/deployment/docker.md

 ```

 **API key errors**:
-1. Verify keys are set correctly in `docker.env`
+1. Verify keys are set correctly in `.env`
 2. Check you have credits with your AI provider
 3. Ensure no extra spaces in the key